whiletruelearn/whiletruelearn.github.io/content/essays/patch-paradox.md

 As `C` gets faster, `S` grows faster.
 As `A` gets faster, it finds vulnerabilities in that growing `S` faster too.
 Put those together and you get a straightforward arms race. `C` ships more features and fixes. `A` gets a bigger surface to search. `C` responds with even more code to plug the new holes. `A` gets handed an even bigger surface than before.

 Both sides keep getting more capable, but the software itself keeps getting harder for the humans nominally in charge of it to actually understand.

+You might have recently heard of the story of `huggingface` being attacked by  `openai` models during an unconstrained capability test and the team using `glm5.2` for forensnic analysis and to contain the intrusion.
+Also we have today ideas like `loop engineering` , `code review agents` which makes most of what I am discussing not a very far fetched idea.
+Even though most state of the art model providers say that they have checks in place to prevent their platform being used for an actual cyber attack, it's easy to see that specialised models could be built for this purpose by finetuning open weight models.

 # The Number Nobody's Tracking: Code vs Human Understanding